gep13/gep13/input/blog/ddd-attendance-leaderboard-where-do-you-rank.md

 Title: DDD attendance leaderboard, where do you rank?
 Published: 15/10/2012
 Tags:
-- DDD
+- ddd
-- DDDAdelaide
+- dddadelaide
-- DDDBelfast
+- dddbelfast
-- DDDBrisbane
+- dddbrisbane
-- DDDGalway
+- dddgalway
-- DDDMelbourne
+- dddmelbourne
-- DDDNorth
+- dddnorth
-- DDDSCOT
+- dddscot
-- DDDSW
+- dddsw
-- DDDSydney
+- dddsydney
-- DunDDD
+- dunddd
-- DDDEastAnglia
+- dddeastanglia
 ---

 On the reverse of the DDD North 2 Speaker and Helper t-shirts, Andy Westgarth ([@apwestgarth](http://twitter.com/apwestgarth)) had compiled a list of all the DDD events, starting back on the 15th May 2005.